ShopiPal/Pal_Controller/README.md

 # Hardware
 The main HW components which the robot contains are:
-- Nvidia Jetson Nano - function as Pal 'brain' for high-level tasks and running the robot operating system.
+- Nvidia Jetson Nano - function as Pal's 'brain' for high-level tasks and running the robot operating system.
 - Arduino Mega micro-controller -  responsible for low-level tasks such as reading the inputs from the robot sensors and send the outputs for the motors according to the logic and algorithms wich occur on the Jetson.
 - DC Motor Driver
 - DC motors